wrightquist/rc-learning/README.md

   * The "content type" of a page is usually determined by what folder it is in.
 Different content types are displayed in slightly different ways, i.e. the sidebar or layout.
   * Reference: [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
   * Follow guidelines from https://gohugo.io/content/organization/.

+### Theme

+The site theme is [Wowchemy](https://wowchemy.com/) (Formerly called Academic).
+So you can use any shortcodes/functionality included in the theme.

+If you want to edit the theme/layouts, edit/add files in the `/layout` directory and NOT the `/themes/academic/layouts` folder.
+That way we can replace the theme later if need be.

 ### Directory Structure